quartzbio/quartzbio.edp/README.md

 ## Shiny

-To use SolveBio in your Shiny app, refer to the docs on [Developing Applications with R Shiny and SolveBio](https://docs.solvebio.com/applications/developing/#r-shiny-and-solvebio).
+To use QuartzBio EDP in your Shiny app, refer to the docs on [Developing Applications with R Shiny and QuartzBio EDP](https://docs.solvebio.com/applications/developing/#r-shiny-and-solvebio).

-This package provides a Shiny server wrapper called `solvebio::protectedServer()` which requires users to authenticate with SolveBio and authorize the app before proceeding.
-In addition, you may enable token cookie storage by installing [ShinyJS](https://deanattali.com/shinyjs/) and adding JS code (`solvebio::protectedServerJS()`) to your Shiny UI.
+This package provides a Shiny server wrapper called `quartzbio.edp::protectedServer()` which requires users to authenticate with QuartzBio EDP and authorize the app before proceeding.
+In addition, you may enable token cookie storage by installing [ShinyJS](https://deanattali.com/shinyjs/) and adding JS code (`quartzbio.edp::protectedServerJS()`) to your Shiny UI.

 An example app is available in the [solvebio-shiny-example](https://github.com/solvebio/solvebio-shiny-example) GitHub repository.